okeshawarz/prospectus/draft5.md

 plausible claim is that higher-income tenants will be drawn to never-controlled units by "better" neighbors in formerly-controlled ones.
-Given Boston's troubled history with desegregation, it is not difficult to imagine that "better" tenants, in this case, euphemistically refer to "whiter" ones [@rothstein2018].
+Given Boston's troubled history with desegregation, it is not difficult to imagine that "better" tenants, in this case, probably refer to "whiter" ones [@rothstein2018].

 ### Critical Questions